 - West Town Street at Lucas Street

-Bus: COTA has stops along High and Front streets throughout downtown.
+Bus: COTA has stops along High, Front and Broad streets throughout downtown.
 Festival patrons can explore the best routes to get to the Columbus Arts Festival at COTA.com.
 Local fare is $2, or buy a day pass for $4.50.
 Riders can pay by cash (exact change only) or by downloading COTA’s Transit app: cota.com/transitapp.

-Parking: Parking is available on surface lots both east and west of the river, at metered spaces on surrounding city streets and in garages throughout the downtown and Franklinton area, including:
+Parking: Parking is available on surface lots both east and west of the river at paid kiosks (formerly metered spaces) on surrounding city streets and in garages throughout the downtown and Franklinton area, including:

 - Columbus Commons garage